a-creative/AiMyCareer/README.md

 - Git: To download the source code to build the web app from.
 - Docker and Docker Compose: To get a virtual host up an running with the web app.
-- A major web browser like Google Chrome, Mozilla Firefox og Microsoft Edge: These are simply used to access the web app on the virtual host.
+- A major web browser like Google Chrome, Mozilla Firefox or Microsoft Edge: These are simply used to access the web app on the virtual host.

 [<div style="text-align: right">⇧ Back</div>](#job-finder)
 &nbsp;